WASTING TIME ON THE INTERNET

 Unauthorized Downloads

-I spend a fair amount of time each month fixing computers
+I spend a fair amount of time each month fixing

-make the computer faster while only aggravating their problems.
+claiming to make the computer faster while only aggravating their problems.

 5)